 10. Would you buy glass straws again in the future from MasonJarLifestyle.com?

-11. Bonus Question: How do I know I can trust buying from them online when some sites are not secure?
+11. Bonus Question: How do I know I can trust buying online when some sites are not secure?

 I hope you will try these glass straws soon as I feel they are needed in the home!